 Airbnb Design partnered with journalists from News Deeply and came up with a toolkit for designers.
 Another Lens is a research tool for conscientious creatives.
 “We believe that both designers and journalists have the responsibility to shine a light on their bias by asking the right questions, seeking conflicting viewpoints, and expanding their lens to build inclusive, global solutions”.

 Three principles underpin the thinking process: balance your bias, consider the opposite and embrace a growth mindset.
 All good principles for universal design thinking.
 The website tool is simple to use, poses critical questions and provides the thinking behind it.
-You can find out more on the development of this tool from the Fastcodesign website article.

 It’s the way the brain processes things